 2. Identify and prioritize research gaps in the fields of zoonoses, emerging infectious diseases and antimicrobial resistance, including the ecological and environmental factors which impact on these diseases, and advocate the resulting scientific research agenda - both at the scientific and the policy level.

 3. Engage the broader scientific community and global health security policy makers in understanding that some zoonotic and animal diseases can potentially be misused.

 4. Establish a Bio Threats Scanning Group of experts that connects the One Health Science and the Global Health Security Policy.

 5. Create synergies and facilitate the sharing of data between researchers and research groups in order to mend the prioritized research gaps, and translate these novel data to anyone who might benefit from them.

 6. Translate the relevant information and knowledge to governments and policy makers and serve as a reference network and a resource for providing information to governments, thus bridging One Health Science and Global Health Security Policy by maintaining a webportal and by operating a Customer Relationship Management (database) system.

 7. Provide a strategic forum for researchers, early career investigators, governmental and non-governmental institutions, international organizations and companies in the One Health arena in order to foster cross-sectoral collaborations.

-9. Create and enhance awareness of the value of the One Health approach through the organisation of the Worldwide Annual One Health Day (3 November) and through the promotion of the One Health concept in undergraduate and postgraduate education (veterinary, medical & environmental studies) in order to break down professional silos.
+9. Create and enhance awareness of the value of the One Health approach through the organisation of the global annual One Health Day (3 November) and through the promotion of the One Health concept in undergraduate and postgraduate education (veterinary, medical & environmental studies) in order to break down professional silos.